wargrey/graphics/bitmap/README.md

 The `bitmap` is a typed functional picture library which employs
 \[Cairo\] and \[Pango\] via `ffi/unsafe` directly.
-The initial motivation is to provide efficient, professional, yet handy graphics APIs that lay the founddation for my `css` engine as well as to be used standalone for developers and artists.
+The initial motivation is to provide efficient, professional, yet handy graphics APIs that lay the foundation for my `css` engine as well as to be used standalone for developers and artists.

 ​_WARNING: This library is still experimental and everything is subject